bobschrag/token-matcher/README.md

 ## Attribute short-hand functions

-Instead of an explicit attribute map, an annotated var may have a call to an attribute "short-hand" function.
+Instead of an explicit attribute map, an annotated tm-var may have a call to an attribute "short-hand" function.
 The spec `[*int (digits-alone {} *int)]`, e.g., expands at parse time to the attribute map `[*int {:max-tokens 1, :finally? (digit-string? *int)}]`.
 This map's effect